Azure/azure-sdk-for-python/sdk/ai/azure-ai-projects/README.md

 ##### Evaluators

 For running evaluator in cloud, evaluator id is needed.
-To get via code you use [azure-ai-evaluation][azure_ai_evaluation]
+To get it via code you use [azure-ai-evaluation][azure_ai_evaluation]

 ```
 # pip install azure-ai-evaluation